pzivich/Delicatessen/docs/Custom Equations.rst

 As before, we can run this chunk of code.
 However, this is substantially faster.
 If we run both implementations on the same data set of 10,000 observations, the for-loop version took approximately 1.60 seconds and the vectorized version took 0.05 seconds (on my fairly new laptop).
-That is a large difference in run time!
 Vectorizing (even parts of an estimating equation) can help to improve run-times if you find the M-Estimation procedure taking too long.

 Building with basics